Kagurabachi: Accolades

 In 2024, the manga won the 10th Next Manga Award in the print category, and was also nominated for the 70th Shogakukan Manga Award.
 In 2025, it was nominated for the 49th Kodansha Manga Award in the shōnen category and for the Eisner Awards's Best U.S. Edition of International Material—Asia category.
+In 2026, the series won the Daruma for Best Action Manga and was nominated in the Daruma for Best Drawing and New Manga categories at the Japan Expo Awards.